|

 that they are also documented.

-Windows SDK files however, so you'll know them only by name.
+Windows SDK files, so you'll know them only by name.

 Obviously there are also a number of completely undocumented interfaces used

-and will never be shown by this tool.
+and can never be shown by this tool.

 The Source Code